 When to exclude users

-You can exclude users from your reports so you only see your team.
+Exclude users from your reports so you only see your team.
 Learn more about the data associated with these non-organization users in the API Guide: how to locate unknown users in your data.

 Excluding users removes those users’ metrics from metrics and reports.
 Users who don’t contribute code or PR activity often may skew the team’s metrics.
 Excluding those users allows you to capture more accurate metrics for the team.